-The following Employment guidance note Produced in partnership with Gowling WLG provides comprehensive and up to date legal information covering:
+The following Employment practice note Produced in partnership with Gowling WLG provides comprehensive and up to date legal information covering:

 For the proceedings to be under the ‘supervision of an insolvency practitioner’ there must have been a formal or informal appointment of someone in that role, simply acting in an advisory capacity is not sufficient.